 - Machine dry or hang to dry

-Kaley's Soap Nuts, Rockin Green Soap, and Claudia's Choices are not only great for cloth diapers, but the whole family's laundry needs!
+Claudia's Choices and other green detergents are not only great for cloth diapers, but the whole family's laundry needs!

 - Here's a tip for pocket diapers: when you take the diaper off of your baby, pull out the insert.
 Lay it inside the diaper along with any cloth wipes you use.
 Then fold the diaper over and place into your wetbag or diaper pail.
 When it's wash time, it can just be dumped into the washer and you don't have to touch it all again!
 (Please refer to each product's description for specific manufacturer's washing recommendations.)